juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

 # Time Series Forecast with Prophet

 ## Introduction:
 This is a simple kernel in which we will forecast stock prices using Prophet.
-Although historical prices do not represent the future prices, historical prices are being studied to provide an overview and gain insights into overperform or underperform of the stock prices.
+Although historical prices do not represent the future prices, interpreting historical prices can enhance the insights into overperform or underperform and identify the degree of volatility of the stock prices.

 ## A Summary about Prophet: